funnbot/VoxelEngine/docs/weeks/week3-11.md

 ## Week 3/11

-> A proposed name for the game is Factor3 Cubed (Factory³ / Factory^3 / Factor³) and a logo was made
+> A proposed name for the game is Factor3 Cubed (Factory³ / Factory^3 / Factor³) and a logo was made (not by me)

 ![Factor3Cubed](../images/factor3logo.png)